-Figure 25.
+Figure 24.
 Reverse Battery Protection Option 2 for Buck Boost Configuration

-Undervoltage Lockout and Overvoltage Protection
+7.3.6 Undervoltage Lockout and Overvoltage Protection

-The TPS43333-Q1 starts up at a VIN voltage of 6.5 V (minimum), required for the internal supply (VREG).
+The TPS43335-Q1 and TPS43336-Q1 start up at a VIN voltage of 6.5 V (minimum), required for the internal supply (VREG).
 Once it has started up, the device operates down to a VIN voltage of 3.6 V; below this voltage level, the undervoltage lockout disables the device.
-Note: if Vin drops, VREG drops as well; hence, the gate-drive voltage is reduced, whereas the digital logic is fully functional.
+Note: if V{IN} drops, V{REG} drops as well; hence, the gate-drive voltage is reduced, whereas the digital logic is fully functional.
+Note as well, even if ENC is high, there is a requirement to exceed the boost-unlock voltage of typically 8.5 V once, before boost activation can take place (see the Boost Controller section herein).
 A voltage of 46 V at VIN triggers the overvoltage comparator, which shuts down the device.
 In order to prevent transient spikes from shutting down the device, the under- and overvoltage protection have filter times of 5 μ s (typical).